WerWolv/ImHex/README.md

 - Thanks to btzy for [nativefiledialog-extended](https://github.com/btzy/nativefiledialog-extended)
 - Thanks to danyspin97 for [xdgpp](https://sr.ht/~danyspin97/xdgpp)
 - Thanks to all other groups and organizations whose libraries are used in ImHex

+### License

+- ImHex is available under the GNU General Public License.
+Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
+- See the [LICENSE](https://github.com/WerWolv/ImHex/blob/master/LICENSE) file for more info.